White horse

 Housesitters and visualisation – the ups and downs of judging someone based on first impressions

-“Oh yes, yes, sounds splendid,” said Digby.
+“Oh yes yes, sounds splendid,” said Digby.

 “Did you happen to get that Google Doc I sent?”
 I asked, pausing next to the sofa with a suitcase in each hand.
-“It’s got the Wifi password and stuff in it, but also useful stuff about the pets and the house, like what can go in the dishwasher versus not.”
+“It’s got the wifi password and stuff in it, but also useful stuff about the pets and the house, like what can go in the dishwasher versus not.”

 “Is there anything you’d like to know more about, like the kitchen?”
 I asked.

 “I wouldn’t worry about the kitchen.
 My cooking skills extend to dialling 0800 83 83 83.
 Ha!
 The only thing I’ll be doing is reheating pizzas.”
-He went back to looking at his computer.
+He went back to looking at his laptop.

 I took the suitcases out to the car.